If ever there were a time of changing business landscapes, this is it.

 It is crucial to clearly identify every Observation/Evaluation point along the process in order to determine what and how to automate.

 - Decision Points – Typically utilizing the information gathered through observation/evaluation, this step processes all that data to make a decision on what happens next.
-Using our example earlier, a scanned barcode on a tote could provide the information needed to enable a WCS (Warehouse Conveyor System) to activate a divert to send that tote to a different pick zone or direct it to packaging and or shipping.
+Using our example earlier, a scanned barcode on a tote could provide the information needed to enable a WCS (Warehouse Conveyor System) to activate a divert to send that tote to a different pick zone or direct it to package and or shipping.

 As mentioned, people can process a tremendous amount of information.